Michaelangel007/icarus_cheat_sheet/README.md

 # Workshop (Research)

-To unlock everything in the Workshop you need to spend:
+To unlock all research in the Workshop you need to spend:

 | Category  |   Ren|Exotics|Stabilized| Biomass|
 |:----------|-----:|------:|---------:|-------:|